"When the moon is in the seventh house

 - A major plot point of Thor: The Dark World is the Convergence, an alignment of the Nine Realms that only happens once ever 5000 years, causing portals between the worlds to open at random.
 Malekith intends to use the Convergence to spread the Aether across the universe, destroying everything.

 - Part of the All There in the Manual explanation for Elsa's powers in Frozen is this.
-According to Word of God, one child is born every 1,000 years with ice magic, and only when Saturn is in a certain alignment.
-This was going to be explained in the film itself but was cut.
+According to Word of God, 1,000 years after Saturn is in a certain alignment, a child is born with ice magic.
+This was going to be explained in the film itself but was cut for not being important to the focus of the film.

 - 5/5/2000, ICE: The Ultimate Disaster claimed that on the title date a planetary alignment would cause catastrophic disaster on Earth.